 1. Do not sell on Price!
 Use 'Simple Payback'

 The price of High-efficient equipment will undoubtedly cost more money up front, compared to the minimum efficiency systems.
 Taking into account existing repair bills, utility bills, installation, and equipment costs, a high-efficient furnace, boiler, or heat pump will cost the homeowner less over the estimated 10-15 years of operation.
 When completing the 'Simple Payback' calculation, the high-efficient heating system in New England will win-out every time!
 The strategy for High-Efficient Air-Conditioning Equipment is to use Rebate amounts in the calculation.
-Due to much less run times, without introducing utility rebates into the equation, High-Efficiency Air-Conditioning can be a tough sell!
+Due to much less run times, without introducing utility rebates into the equation, High-Efficiency Air-Conditioning can be a tough sell in the Northeast!
 Be sure to highlight the additional features, such as increased comfort, indoor air quality, reduced noise, and environmental impact that can not be reflected in the payback calculation alone.

 2. Trusting Load Calculations (ACCA Manual J)

-One of the first barriers a new energy efficiency contractor must break through is proper equipment sizing.
+One of the first barriers a new energy efficiency HVAC Contractor must break through is proper equipment sizing.
 Learning to complete a site survey, and enter gathered information into a software program can appear elementary.
 Except, now you need to trust the number provided and install equipment to match that load.
 Please, have no fear!
 If completed correctly the system design process works!
 You must use your local design temperatures and proper indoor conditions to satisfy local codes.
 Do not manipulate this information as oversized equipment will likely operate less efficient than that 13 SEER A/C or 8.2 HSPF Heat Pump you have moved on from installing.

 3. Customer Education after Equipment Installation